-In this blog, you’ll find a complete breakdown of all the things that decide which scheme you should apply to.
+In this blog, you’ll find a complete breakdown of everything that decides which scheme you should apply to.

 As you can see, the amount of relief you can claim varies quite a bit.

-Your financial situation also determines how you will receive your relief.
-If you’re profitable, you’ll receive all or most of your relief as a reduction to your corporation tax bill.
+Your financial situation also determines how you will receive your funding.
+If you’re profitable, you’ll receive most or all of your relief as a reduction to your corporation tax bill.

 How does my financial position affect my R&D Tax Relief claim?